shaneish/hop/README.md

 Check out the config file to see the current options available and to set your personal editors (default is `vi` for Unix and `notepad` for Windows).

 Additionally, if you'd to use a location other than the default for your system to store the configuration files and SQLite database, you can set the following environment variables before running `bhop`.
 1) `BHOP_CONFIG_DIRECTORY` - Sets the directory the configuration files will be provisioned in.
-Defaults to `~/.config/bunnyhop`.
+Defaults to `~/.config/bhop`.

-If your shell configuration file is set to a non-default location, you can set the following environment variables manually before building `bunnyhop` and it will configure the runners in the location you set:
+If your shell configuration file is set to a non-default location, you can set the following environment variables manually before building `bhop` and it will configure the runners in the location you set:
 1) `BHOP_ZSH_CONFIG_DIR` - Directory your `.zshrc` file is located.
 2) `BHOP_BASH_CONFIG_DIR` - Directory your `.bashrc` file is located.
 3) `BHOP_NUSHELL_CONFIG_DIR` - Directory your nushell `env.nu` file is located.